 Cassandra Calloway Ph.D. | Academic Federation | Forensic Science Center |

-Dr. Calloway is a program coordinator for the Forensic Science Graduate Program and assistant adjunct professor in Environmental Toxicology.
-She is also an assistant scientist at the Children’s Hospital Oakland Research Institute and the president and founder of HaploID Genetics, LLC, in Alameda, CA. She received her doctoral degree in comparative biochemistry from UC Berkeley, where she researched polymorphisms and heteroplasmy in mitochondrial DNA for human identification.
+Dr. Calloway is an assistant scientist at the Children’s Hospital Oakland Research Institute and the president and founder of HaploID Genetics, LLC, in Alameda, CA. She received her doctoral degree in comparative biochemistry from UC Berkeley, where she researched polymorphisms and heteroplasmy in mitochondrial DNA for human identification.
 She is a regular instructor/lecturer for California State University-Los Angeles, the California Department of Justice, office of Chief Medical Examiner in NY, Roche Applied Science in Indiana, and the European-American School in Forensic Genetics in Zagreb, Croatia.
 Her current NIJ-funded research focuses on developing and optimizing techniques used to analyze mixed and highly degraded DNA samples often encountered in missing person and forensic cases.

 Douglas R. Cook Ph.D. | Academic Senate | 116 Robbins Hall |